 BECOME A LICENSED JOURNEYMAN ELECTRICIAN: After meeting the required hours of experience, you can apply to take the journeyman exam and obtain your electrician license.
 You must pay separate fees to take the exam and obtain your license.
 Journeyman electrician licenses require annual renewal, including eight hours of continuing education classes, four of which must focus on the National Electrical Code (NEC).
 The renewal fee for a journeyman electrician license is $40.

 EARN A MASTER ELECTRICIAN LICENSE: After working as a licensed journeyman electrician for one year (2,000 hours) under the supervision of a contracting master electrician or master of record, you become eligible to earn a master electrician license.

 Once you pass the master electrician exam and pay $50 to receive your license, you must renew your license each year.
 Renewal requires eight hours of continuing education classes, four hours of which must cover the National Electrical Code (NEC).

-BECOME AN ELECTRICAL CONTRACTOR: In order to be an electrical contractor in the state of North Dakota, you must hold a valid master electrician license or power-limited electrician license.
+BECOME AN ELECTRICAL CONTRACTOR: To be an electrical contractor in the state of North Dakota, you must hold a valid master electrician license or power-limited electrician license.
 Electrical contractors must also comply with the North Dakota Secretary of State business requirements, which include registering your business, paying a $50 licensing fee, and submitting appropriate paperwork.
 You also need to file an electrical contracting application with the NDSEB.
 Electrical contracting licenses require annual renewal.
 Renewal requires eight hours of continuing education classes, four hours of which must cover the National Electrical Code (NEC).

-Types of Electrical Licensure in North Dakota
+Types of Electrical Licenses in North Dakota